pullpo-io/conventional-comments-helper/README.md

   - `(if-minor)`: Address if the effort is small
 - 🔄 **Toggle Functionality**: Easily remove labels or decorations
 - 🎨 **Badge Style Option**: Switch between text and visual badge formats
-- 🌓 **Dark Mode Support**: Seamlessly works with GitHub's themes
+- 🌓 **Dark Mode Support**: Seamlessly works with both GitHub and GitLab themes

 ## 📥 Installation

 ### Chrome
 1. Visit the [Chrome Web Store](https://chromewebstore.google.com/detail/gelgbjildgbbfgfgpibgcnolcipinmlp?utm_source=github_readme)
 2. Click "Add to Chrome"
-3. The extension will automatically activate on GitHub.com
+3. The extension will automatically activate on GitHub.com and GitLab.com

 ### Firefox
 1. Visit the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/conventional-comments-pullpo/)
 2. Click "Add to Firefox"
-3. The extension will automatically activate on GitHub.com
+3. The extension will automatically activate on GitHub.com and GitLab.com

 ## 🚀 Usage

-1. Navigate to any GitHub pull request or issue
+1. Navigate to any pull request or merge request on GitHub or GitLab
 2. Click on the comment box
 3. Use the toolbar that appears above the comment box:
    - Select a label type (e.g., "suggestion", "issue")